andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 ## Motivation

-Historically, going outside of what is provided by JavaFX core, such as customizing an existing component or creating a new one, has always been an arduous endeavor due to rather opaque nature of JavaFX.
+Historically, going outside of what is provided by JavaFX core, such as customizing an existing component or creating a new one, has always been an arduous endeavor due to the rather opaque nature of JavaFX.
 Neither `BehaviorBase`, `InputMap`, nor `KeyBinding` classes used by the skins are public; the controls and their skins lack public APIs suitable for behavior customization.
 Even a simple customization, such as remapping or adding a key binding, is nearly impossible.

-Another problem encountered by the developers is undetermined order of event dispatching to the handlers added by the application and by the skin: since the order or invocation is determined by the order an event handler is added to the control, the default skin always has priority (which many consider to be incorrect).
+Another problem encountered by the developers is undetermined order of event dispatching to the handlers added by the application and by the skin: since the order of invocation is determined by the order an event handler is added to the control, the default skin always has priority (which many consider to be incorrect).
 The order reverses after the skin is replaced, which is unexpected, as described in [7].

 The proposed solution will benefit:

 - application developers, by providing a mechanism for controlling the key bindings
-- custom controls developers, by providing a clear integration point and a convenient public APIs
+- custom control developers, by providing a clear integration point and a convenient public API
 - skin developers, by simplifying the registration of event handlers and key mappings provided by the skin